AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 In an open AMA format, Swyx and Steinberger discussed the philosophical foundations:

-• Power over your own data: Local models (AI running directly on your own machine rather than in the cloud) make it possible to bypass the data silos of big tech companies.
-Instead of waiting for official APIs, an agent can simply operate via web interfaces.
+• Control over your own data: local models (AI running directly on your own machine rather than in the cloud) make it possible to sidestep the data silos of the big tech companies.
+Rather than waiting for official APIs, an agent can simply work through web interfaces.

-• "Taste" as a differentiator: As AI automates the sheer creation of code, value shifts to human "taste" – that is, the ability to discern whether design or code "reeks of AI" or actually has a soul.
+• "Taste" as a differentiator: as AI automates the sheer production of code, value shifts to human "taste", the ability to tell whether a design or a piece of code "reeks of AI" or genuinely has a soul.

 Read more on webconsulting.at